 - 3 mistakes to avoid if you want to achieve your goals

-As humans, we all spend some time wishing about future; the list of things we want to do, or want to have.
+As humans, we all spend some time wishing about the future; the list of things we want to do or want to have.

 A journal is a great place to jot down all these.
 Research has proved that what we write down we retain more.
 Thus, there are more chances of taking action.
 And you definitely want to have those wonderful experiences, right?